izderadicka/audioserve/README.md

     mv public dist  # The directory that audioserve will recognize as --client-dir
 ```

-Optionally you can build old client (in its directory `cd client`):
+Alternativelly you can build old client (which is still in this repo, chage to its directory `cd client`):

     npm install
     npm run build